NickyThreeNames/blog_settings/content/articles/class_review.md

 Applying previously created models to build a direct mail program
 Campaign strategy using micro-targeting

 There were some great discussions about polling and applying micro-targeting more effectively in campaigns.
 Ken Strasma is suprisingly active on the message boards with advice and help on class problems.
-It was fascinating to get his perspective on the recent election (and associated polling fiasco).
+It was fascinating to get his perspective on the recent election and the associated polling fiasco.

 **Pros:**
 Lectures are interesting